s00d/webpack-shell-plugin-next/README.md

 * `onDoneWatch`: configuration object for scripts that execute after files are emitted at the end of the compilation with watch.
 * `onBeforeNormalRun`: configuration object for scripts that execute on normal run without --watch option
 * `onAfterDone`: configuration object for scripts that execute after done.
+* `onFailedBuild`: configuration object for scripts that execute after error.

 ***Default for all: ```{scripts: [],blocking: false,parallel: false}```***